IMPORT TARIFFS - LATEST NEWS & UPDATES

 Fortunately, we’re here to help.
 Learn how to successfully import a car using the following steps.

-In order to import a vehicle that does not conform with EPA emission standards, an importer must contact an Independent Commercial Importer (ICI) to perform the import on their behalf.
-However, ICI’s authorized by the EPA can only be found in the U.S. These importers will insure that the car complies with all federal emission standards.
+In order to import a vehicle that does not conform to EPA standards, you’ll need to make arrangements with an Independent Commercial Importer (ICI) to perform the import on their behalf.
+However, ICIs authorized by the EPA can only be found in the US.
+These importers will insure that the car complies with all federal emission standards if it can be modified to do so.

-It’s also worth noting that emission standards can vary by state.
+It’s also worth noting that emission standards can vary throughout the country.
 While a vehicle may pass federal emission standards, it’s possible that it does not comply with the emission standards of the destination state.
 California, for example, has emission standards that surpass those of the EPA.

 DOT Safety, Bumper, and Theft Prevention Standards

-However, if a vehicle lacks the manufacturer's label confirming U.S. standards, it must be imported as a nonconforming vehicle.
+However, if a vehicle lacks the certification label, it must be imported as nonconforming vehicle.
 In such cases, the importer needs to contact a DOT-registered importer (RI) to modify the vehicle and certify compliance with applicable FMVSS.

 Additionally, a DOT bond, equivalent to one and a half times the car's dutiable value, must be posted.
-This bond is separate from the standard CBP entry bond and requires attachment to the HS-7 form along with the RI contract.
+This is separate from a single entry or continuous bond.
+Only registered importers can apply for a DOT bond, so you’ll need to contract with one to import a non-conforming vehicle.

 25 Year Car Import Rule

-The 25 Year Vehicle Import Rule, often referred to as the "25-year rule," is a regulation that states a foreign-made car that is at least 25 years old can be legally imported into the U.S. without having to comply with FMVSS required for newer vehicles.
+The 25 Year Vehicle Import Rule, often referred to as the "25-year rule," is a regulation that states a foreign-made car that is at least 25 years old can be legally imported into the USwithout having to comply with FMVSS.

 It's important to note that the 25-year rule applies to the date of manufacture of the vehicle, not its model year.
 Once a car reaches the age of 25 years, it is generally eligible for importation without having to undergo extensive modifications to meet current standards.